 Libraries and Programs Designed for Autistic Patrons

 Another autistic-friendly program that has become widely successful among libraries and businesses, is “quiet hours”.
+Many libraries in New York City have introduced this program.
 A quiet hour is a specific time for autistic individuals to visit the library.
 For the quiet hour, staff will dim the lights, turn down any excessive noise– like beeping sounds at a check-out station, and post signs that say it is a quiet hour so that library users know to keep their voices down.
 This is a great idea for libraries that do not have separate rooms or areas for quiet.
 It allows time for autistic users to enjoy the library without being overly stimulated.
 Many people assume libraries are always quiet, but most public libraries host storytimes and other programs that involve additional noise, and library staff must talk to library users to help them.

 The Impact of These Programs